shmugoh/shmugoh.github.io/src/pages/index.md

 # title: "Welcome!"
 ---

-Mediocre self-taught programmer located in Colombia, specializing in Python, Golang, JavaScript/NodeJS, and React Native.
+Self-taught programmer located in Colombia, specializing in Python, Golang, and JavaScript; including frameworks like as React Native.

 I demonstrate a tenacious approach to problem-solving and thrive in dynamic environments.
 I'm devoted to stay up-to-date with the